top of page

 And you care deeply.

-This is not about getting rid of it today.
+This isn’t about getting rid of guilt overnight.

-You can love your child so much and still have moments for yourself.
+You can love your child and still need space for yourself.

 You can make mistakes and still be an incredible mum.